Caripson/ProML/docs/human_readability.md

 ## Practical Application & Examples

-PromptLang achieves readability through several key features:
+ProML achieves readability through several key features:

 1.  **YAML-like Block Structure:** Using clear, indented blocks with simple key-value pairs.
 2.  **Markdown for Content:** Allowing for the use of Markdown in text-heavy blocks for formatting and clarity.